akar43/CategoryShapes/README.md

 ```
 $ sh setup_data.sh
 ```
 The above script will download data for the project, PASCAL VOC 2012 and PASCAL 3D+ and put it under `data/`.
+It will also download and extract `vlfeat` in the `external/`.

 All the required data can be downloaded from [here](http://cs.berkeley.edu/~akar/categoryShapes/data.tar.gz).
 Unzip in `BASE_DIR/data` where `BASE_DIR` is the root directory for the codebase.